nishlumi/microstudio-library-gameui/doc/doc.md

 # GameUI Library

+**version:** 1.0.0

 ## Overview

-This library allows you to easily implement common UI elements.
+This library allows for the easy implementation of common UI elements.

 *   Buttons
 *   Checkboxes
 *   Text
 *   Dialogs
 *   Listboxes
-* Cursor movement between UI elements
+*   Cursor movement between UIs
 *   And many other UI elements

 You can easily implement and manage these.

 ---

+## Reference

+Please refer to the GitHub page (https://github.com/nishlumi/microstudio-library-gameui).

-## Usage
+## How to Use

 ### Basic Usage

 1. First, create an instance of the `GUISystem` class.

-* Please instantiate `GUISystem` only once during the game.
+    *   Only instantiate `GUISystem` once during the game.

-2. If necessary, get the `GameUIManager` class instance, ``uimanager``.
+2. Next, get the `GameUIManager` instance, which is `uimanager`.

-* The most important class in this library is ``GameUIManager``.
+    *   The most important class in this library is `GameUIManager`.

-3. To group UI elements, add a new UI group name with ``addGroup``.
+3. To group UIs, add a new UI group name using `addGroup`.

-* If you don't need to separate groups, you can use the "default" group that is available from the start.
+    *   If you don't need to separate groups, you can use the default "default" group.

-4. Define the UI elements you want to use.
+4. Define your desired UI elements.
 5. Add the UI to a specified group using the `add` method of `GameUIManager`.

-* By specifying the group name added with `addGroup`, you can organize UI elements into any group.
+    *   By specifying the group name added with `addGroup`, you can organize UIs into any group.

-6. In the `update` function, call `GUISystem.update` and `GUISystem.uiupdate`. **`uiupdate` must be called for each UI group.**
+6. In the `update` function, call `GUISystem.update` and `GUISystem.uiupdate`.
+Call **`uiupdate` for each UI group**.
 7. In the `draw` function, call `GUISystem.uidraw`.
-This also needs to be called for each UI group.
+This should also be called for each UI group.

 ```
 init = function()